Jost Van Dyke: Education

 The British Virgin Islands operates several government schools.

 Jost Van Dyke residents are served by Jost Van Dyke Primary School which offers both primary and secondary education.
 As of 2011, after students graduate from primary school they attend secondary (high school) for two years on Jost Van Dyke.
 After completing two years of high school on Jost Van Dyke, students travel daily from Monday to Friday to the main island of Tortola to attend the Elmore Stoutt High School.
-Students must catch the 7:00 am ferry (NEW HORIZON FERRY SERVICE) and return to Jost Van Dyke on the 4:00 pm ferry.
+Students must catch the 7:00 am ferry and return to Jost Van Dyke on the 4:00 pm ferry.